Guidelines & FAQ

-- Flow of visitors along driveway and pathways must not be blocked at any time.
+- Flow of visitors along roads and pathways must not be blocked at any time.

 - Visitors, photographers, and their equipment must stay on pathways – walking in plant beds or behind plant beds or placing equipment in beds is prohibited.

 - Plants and planted containers may not be moved, rearranged, or handled in any way.
-Blooms may not be picked.
+Blooms or any other plant material may not be picked.

 - Visitors may not climb or hang from trees or architectural features.